 In the diagram above I used each color twice.
 You can also use 12 colors, six different lights and six different darks.
 The choice is completely up to you.
 Here are examples of different log cabin blocks.

-This clock is made with 13 different batiks, six blues, six pinks, and a combination of pink and blue for the center block.
+This clock is made with 13 different batiks, six blues, six pinks, and a bright red for the center block.

 This block has the same light and dark purple on each side with a third purple as the center square.

-This block has rounds of blue, white and red.
+This block has rounds of red, white and blue.

 There are other variations of the log cabin block, but I will save them for another time.
 Here are some log cabin quilts I have made using several different log cabin techniques.